SamVerschueren/gulp-cordova-plugin/README.md

 # gulp-cordova-plugin

-> Adding plugins to your cordova project
+> Add plugins to your cordova project.

 ## Installation